mbogosian/balanced-hangman/README.md

   `null`.
 While the order of the games listed in the `items` list does change slightly, and on occasion, it is not clear to me how the games are sorted (it does not appear to depend on `uri`, `id`, `state`, or `imprisoned_at`).
-Unfortunately, there doesn’t appear to be a reliable way to gain access to more than 10 games.
+Unfortunately, I have not yet found a workaround that provides reliable access to more than an arbitrary set of 10 games.

 - I’m not sure what performing a `GET` on the `guesses` URI is for.
 It returns `hits` and `misses` for the given ID, but that’s it.
 It would